Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

 \subsection{Axisymmetric no-swirl and rough velocities}

-Throughout this paper we work in the axisymmetric, no-swirl class, where $u=u_r e_r+u_z e_z$ and $\bs{\omega}=\omega_\theta e_\theta$.
+Throughout this paper we work in the axisymmetric no-swirl class, where $u=u_r e_r+u_z e_z$ and $\bs{\omega}=\omega_\theta e_\theta$.
 For smooth data, this setting is globally regular (see e.g.\ \cite{UkhovskiiYudovich1968,Majda1986,ShirotaYanagisawa1994}); the mechanism in \eqref{eq:vorticity_eqn} becomes dangerous only in the \emph{rough} regime where the transported quantity $\tfrac{\omega_\theta}{r}$ is singular near the axis.
-Even in the globally regular smooth regime, quantitative long-time growth and outward migration phenomena can occur; see e.g.\ \cite{EgamberganovYao2025} and the references therein.
+Even in the smooth globally regular regime, one can still observe quantitative long-time growth and outward migration phenomena; see e.g.\ \cite{EgamberganovYao2025} and the references therein.